Samba – connecting FreeBSD to Microsoft

 - Shut down and restart Windows NT.

-NOTE: I’ve been told that recent versions of Samba avoid this problem with a configuration file setting.
+problem with a configuration file setting.
 I’ve not tracked that down yet.
-Please refer to the following section for more information.

 Samba Authentication (added on 5 July 2000)